-Drummer Spencer Dryden, who died of colon cancer in 2005, played a role in 50s rock, then joined Jefferson Airplane and performed with the group on all of its key albums and at Monterey Pop, Woodstock and Altamont.
+Drummer Spencer Dryden, who died of colon cancer in 2005, played a role in fifties rock, then joined Jefferson Airplane and performed with the group on all of its key albums and at Monterey Pop, Woodstock, and Altamont.
 He was inducted into the Rock and Roll Hall of Fame with the Airplane in 1996.
 He quit the group in 1970 and signed on with New Riders of the Purple Sage.
-Four years later, in summer 1974, I interviewed him at length and published the following article.
+Four years later, in the summer of 1974, I interviewed him at length in upstate New York and published the following article.

 He recounts an incident that seems to sum up the period.
 The members of the Airplane were driving to a gig in Anaheim, California and they got stuck in a traffic jam—which, ironically, had been caused by their own promise to perform.